ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 ```
 Since our `User` model already conforms `Content` protocol, a `User` instance can be generated from the JSON data of the HTTP body with `req.content.decode(User.self)`.
 In addition, since the model also conforms `SQLiteModel` protocol, the instance can be saved into the SQLite database with `user.save(on: req)`.
-We hook these two operations with `flatMap`, because both of them are asynchronous.
+We hook up these two operations with `flatMap`, because both of them are asynchronous.
 Here is the first time we encounter `Future` type.
 As I mention at the beginning of this article, Vapor 3 provides asynchronous APIs because it supports SwiftNIO.
 If you are not familiar with `Future` type yet, please read [this document](https://docs.vapor.codes/3.0/getting-started/async/) for more details.